NBens/gow-paste/README.md

 # gow-paste
-A simple wrapper for pastebin.com written in Go, using HTTPS requests
+A simple wrapper for pastebin.com written in Go